SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __HANGVUL :__
-Mountain Lord - Engineer
+Governor of the Mines - Mountain Lord

-• Flame Lords and Thunder Thanes cast their special Ability on a random ennemy creature at the start of combat.
+• Flame Lords and Thunder Thanes cast their special ability on a random enemy creature at the start of combat.
-• Resource production buildings owned by the player get a bonus to their daily production depending on the amount of Dwarves garnisoned inside.
-• Every new week, some Dwarven creatures are added in garnison of player's resource production buildings.
-The amount depends on hero level.
+• Every new week, Dwarven Workers are added in garnison of player's resource production buildings.
+The amount increases with hero level.
+• Dwarven Workers increase the daily production of resources by 1% per worker in the building.
+When garnisoned in a town, they increase the daily production of golds by 1 per unit and the weekly production of Thanes by 1 per 100 units.

 Starting Skills
 • Runelore
-• Shatter Magic
+• Governance
-• Protection
+• Estates

 ---
 __TAZAR :__
-Imperious - Engineer
+Imperious - Mountain Lord

+• Hero starts with skills Blood Rage and Voice instead of Runelore.
+He cannot learn spells but starts with Ralling Cry, learns tier 2 warcries at level 10 and tier 3 warcries at level 20.
 • The Initiative of all creatures in hero's army is increased by 1% per hero level.

 Starting Skills
+• Blood Rage
-• Runelore
+• Voice
 • Leadership
 • Motivation

 ---
 __WULFSTAN :__
-Workshop Expert - Engineer
+Workshop Expert - Mountain Lord

 • Ballista receive +1 to their Attack for every level of the hero.
 • Ballista always plays first in combat.